Nixa Public High School: Football

 Nixa has had numerous wrestlers win state over the years.

 Marching Band

-The marching band is directed by Craig Finger.
-The 220+ strong band boasts several awards of recognition.
+The 220+ strong marching band boasts several awards of recognition.
 Including being a Bands of America Regional Finalist in Cedar Falls, lowa in 2019, winning the Kansas City Championships in Blue Springs, Missouri; and winning Missouri State University's Ozarko Marching Festival in 2009, and 2015.
 As well, Summer trips to Oahu, Washington D.C., Boston, San Francisco and more.

 The band is also called the "Nixa Crimson Corps" and uses that name for all of their current productions.